Thrilling rides, family attractions and sports fun near Toronto

 Location: 1 Blue Jays Way, Toronto

-Dine on food fit for royalty at Medieval Times.
+Dine on food fit for royalty!
 You’ll enjoy a four-course meal that includes garlic bread, roasted chicken, sweet, buttered corn and herb-basted potatoes and dessert while being entertained by an exciting tournament of jousting and horsemanship.

 Location: 10 Dufferin Street, Toronto

-Amsterdam Brewery, situated on the waterfront, offers a spacious interior perfect for family hangouts.
-Find burgers, schnitzel, smoked brisket and fish, along with a view of the harbour.
+Choose from burgers, schnitzel, smoked brisket or fish, along with a view of the harbour.
 The restaurant also features a large patio, weather permitting.

-Toronto classic, The Old Spaghetti Factory serves pasta dishes and more in a lively, family-friendly space.
+A Toronto classic serving pasta dishes and more in a lively, family-friendly space.
 Located minutes from the Hockey Hall of Fame.

 Location: 54 The Esplanade, Toronto

-• Approximate distance and travel time: 44 miles (70 kilometres), 1 hour 30 minutes
+Approximate distance and travel time from Toronto to Hamilton: 44 miles (70 kilometres), 1.5 hours

 Known as the “City of Waterfalls”, Hamilton is renowned for great food and drink, its CFL team the Hamilton Tiger-Cats and a wide variety of family-friendly attractions.